Back to blog

 Suppose a SaaS company signs a 12-month contract with a new customer for a monthly subscription fee of $100.
 In addition, the contract includes a one-time setup fee of $1,000.
 Using this scenario, the ARR for this customer would be $1,200 ($100/month x 12 months), while the ACV would be $2,200 ($1,000 setup fee + $100/month x 12 months).

-So, in summary, ARR focuses solely on the recurring revenue generated by a SaaS company's customers, while ACV takes into account any one-time fees included in contracts signed with customers.
+So, in summary, ARR focuses solely on the recurring revenue generated by a SaaS company from its customers, while ACV takes into account any one-time fees included in contracts signed with customers.
+It is the annualized value of money coming in from contracts.

 Annual Recurring Revenue (ARR) and Monthly Recurring Revenue (MRR) are closely related metrics that are often used by SaaS companies to measure their revenue streams.